 Whether you're 'in' the view on the Thames itself, on either embankment or even on-high, taking in the glorious bridges and aerial views of the unstoppable behemoth, meandering relentlessly through town, past Canary Wharf, the great Thames Barrier and out to the estuary, the River Thames is now such a popular feature within corporate events that we've even included a separate criteria for it in the 'venues' section on londonlaunch.com.
 Type ‘Riverside Venues in London’ into Google and see what comes up top.
 (It’s Londonlaunch.com, of course!)

-With that in mind, here is a selection of our favourite riverside venues (click on the photos for further details):
+With that in mind, here is a selection of our favourite riverside venues.

-- The River Room – Altitude London's River Room brings the outside in, without getting your feet wet!
-Floor to ceiling windows offer fantastic, uninterrupted views of the River Thames from the second floor of the famous Millbank Tower.
+- Altitude London's River Room – (not to be confused with the rooms above in this article with the same name) Altitude London's River Room brings the outside in, without getting your feet wet!
+Floor to ceiling windows offers fantastic, uninterrupted views of the River Thames from the second floor of the famous Millbank Tower.

 - The Crystal – Located in east London’s Royal Victoria Dock, the Crystal is near to Canary Wharf, the O2 Arena, the ExCel Centre and London City Airport.
 One of the most sustainable buildings in the world, the Crystal is home to state of the art meeting rooms and a world-class conference centre.
 Designed by the award-winning Wilkinson Eyre Architects, the Crystal is an iconic building on London’s skyline.
 The waterfront location and accessibility by cable-car, DLR or even water jet-pack (seriously!) promise to make this a memorable venue for meetings and events.